Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Discussion

-As $\rho_{*} \propto T_{*}^{3/2}$ for a nondegenerate envelope, $\rho_{*}$ has to be fixed as $T_{*}$ is fixed.
-Also, we know from \S6.2 that a magnetic field suppresses $\rho$ for a given $T$.
-As the initial conditions for the $\rho - T$ profile are same, we should have larger $d\rho/dT$ near the interface for the magnetic case, which happens because of a reduction in $L$.
-Therefore, for $T_{*}$ to be fixed with increasing field, $L$ has to decrease.
+Because $\rho_{*} \propto T_{*}^{1/2}B_{\rm{s}}$ for a non-degenerate envelope, $\rho_{*}$ has to increase as $B_{\rm{s}}$ increases with $T_{*}$ fixed.
+Also, we know from section \ref{sec5.2} that the presence of magnetic field suppresses $\rho$ for a given $T$.
+The initial conditions for the $\rho - T$ profile are same, so we should have larger $d\rho/dT$ near the interface in the magnetic case.
+This happens because of a reduction in $L$ (equation \ref{eqn7}).
+Therefore, for $T_{*}$ to remain fixed with increasing field, $L$ must decrease.

-Now, as the initial conditions for solving Eqn.
-(39) are the same as those for the non-magnetic case and $dT/dr$ near the surface is larger for larger magnetic fields (from Fig. 12), $dT/dr$ should be smaller near the interface for obtaining a smaller value of $r_{*}$ for a given $T_{*}$ in this case.
-We find that with increasing $B$, the luminosity for the varying field is sufficiently small in addition to $\rho$ being small, which counteracts the increase in $\rho_{B}$ thus making $dT/dr$ near the interface smaller.
-Therefore, $r_{*}$ decreases with increasing $B$ for fixed $T_{*}$. $\Delta T/\Delta r$ decreases as $T_{*}$ is fixed whereas $r_{*}$ decreases.
+Now the initial conditions for the $T-r$ profile are the same as those for the non-magnetic case and $dT/dr$ near the surface is smaller for larger magnetic fields (from the right-hand panel of Fig. \ref{fig4}).
+So we obtain a smaller $r_{*}$ for a given $T_{*}$.
+We find that with increasing $B$, the luminosity is sufficiently small, in addition to $\rho$ being small.
+This counteracts the increase in $\rho_{B}$ making $dT/dr$ near the interface smaller.
+Therefore, $r_{*}$ decreases with increasing $B$ for fixed $T_{*}$.